Saturday morning class at Vancouver’s Zen Dog Training

 So all those people carrying their puppies – please won’t you put them down and take them for a real walk.
 And, absolutely no running please until their puppy bones have developed.

 Make sure you do your research and check with experts like a trusted veterinarian before you make any decisions regarding your beloved puppy.
+Check out my Signature Favourites and reading list for excellent trusted puppy resources.

 QUICK DOG TRAINING TIP: